-Passport to Apprenticeship Limited (registration number: 8244338) was incorporated on 8 October 2012 and is a private company limited by guarantee.
-Passport to Apprenticeship Limited continued to be dormant throughout the year to 31 July 2021 and is therefore exempt from the requirements to prepare individual accounts under section 394A or to file individual accounts under 448A of the Companies Act 2006.
+On 21 June 2022 Passport to Apprenticeship Limited (registration number: 8244338), a private company limited by guarantee and 100% controlled by Preston College was dissolved.
+The company was dormant up to and including this point and is therefore exempt from the requirements to prepare individual accounts under section 394A or to file individual accounts under 448A of the Companies Act 2006.